7 ways state CISOs can go bold for cybersecurity:

 At SHI, we partner with state technology leaders to assess and prioritize cybersecurity needs, determine requirements and options, and validate that the technology selection matches the desired outcome(s).

 Unsure of where or how to look for funding?
 SHI’s public sector grants team can identify potential funding sources for bold new initiatives.
-It’s time to discover what’s possible for significantly improving your state’s cybersecurity effectiveness.
+It’s time to discover what’s possible to significantly improve your state’s cybersecurity effectiveness.

 Contact your SHI account executive today or visit our Public Sector Grants Program website to learn how we can turn your audacious ask into reality.